 Pteranodon at the Akron Zoo

-The pteranodon can be found inside the Barnhardt Family Welcome Center.
+The Pteranodon is located inside the Barnhardt Family Welcome Center.